Walnut vs Cashew - Health impact and Nutrition Comparison

 Taste and Use

-Further in the article, we are going to discuss the nutritional aspects of Persian Walnut and Cashew.
-As it is quite obvious, both nuts contain a really small amount of water: 4.07 g for walnuts and 5.2 g for cashews.
-Unlike the cashew, the walnut is covered with skin, which contains relatively high amounts of iodine
+It is quite apparent that both nuts contain a small percentage of water; 4.07% for walnuts and 5.2% for cashews.
+Unlike cashew, walnut is covered with skin, which contains relatively high amounts of iodine.

-Walnut and cashew contain almost the same number of calories per 100 g, 654 kcal for the walnut, 553 for the cashew.
+Walnut and cashew contain almost the same number of calories per 100g; 654kcal for walnut and 553 for cashew.

 Weight Loss & Diets

-Cashew and walnut are rich in micronutrients, dietary fiber, rich in energy, which does not highly affect weight gain.
-Studies performed in 2018 show that daily intake of 43-gram walnuts for eight weeks impacts positively on gut microbiota, enhancing the probiotics.
+Cashew and walnut are rich in micronutrients, dietary fiber, and calories, which don't significantly affect weight gain.
+A study performed in 2018 showed that a daily intake of 43g of walnuts for eight weeks positively impacts gut microbiota, enhancing probiotics.

 Downsides and Risks

-Talking about the positive impacts of cashew and walnut, it is also important to mention that some people develop food allergies to both of the nuts, however, there are no significant studies regarding the cashew allergy rates, but even small amounts consumed may cause severe allergic reactions (9).
+When talking about the positive impacts of cashew and walnut, it is also important to mention that some people develop food allergies to both of these nuts.
+There are no significant studies regarding cashew allergy rates, but even small amounts consumed may cause severe allergic reactions (9).

-Walnut allergies are studied further.
-The studies estimate that about 3 – 34 % of the population in the USA has an allergy to walnuts, making it one of the most popular allergens (10).
-In both cases it is crucial to learn about the indemnification of the first allergy symptoms, not to delay the necessary help.
+Walnut allergies are studied more extensively.
+The studies estimate that about 3 to 34% of the population in the USA and Spain have an allergy to walnuts, making it one of the most prevalent allergens (10).
+It is crucial to learn about identifying the first allergy symptoms in both cases, not to delay the necessary help.